Delft Summer School

 The starting time each day is 08:30AM.

-- Guidelines for selection of pilots for polymer and surfactant flooding
+- Guidelines for selection of EOR methods for carbonate fields

 Prof. M. Delshad (University of Texas at Austin)

-Mojdeh Delshad is the president/CEO of Ultimate EOR Services and a Research Professor in the Department of Petroleum and Geosystems Engineering at The University of Texas at Austin.
-Her expertise and research interests are in petrophysical property modeling, chemical, gas, thermal, conformance control, and low-salinity enhanced oil recovery methods, and simulation of EOR field projects, CO2 storage, and development of screening tools for EOR methods.
-She has about 90 refereed journal publications and co-authored 130 conference papers and 2 book chapters, all about EOR processes.
+Mojdeh Delshad is a research professor in the department of Petroleum and Geosystems Engineering at the University of Texas-Austin.
+She served as the president/CEO of Ultimate EOR Services, LLC from 2014-2019.
+Her expertise and research interests are in petrophysical property modeling, chemical, gas, thermal, conformance control, and low-salinity EOR methods, and simulation of EOR field projects, CO2 storage, and development of screening tools for EOR methods.
+She has about 90refereed journal publications and co-authored 130 conference papers and 2 book chapters all about EOR processes.
 She was awarded the SPE rank of “A Peer Apart” for reviewing more than 100 technical papers.
 She received the SPE distinguished member Award in 2014.

 Prof. G.J.
 Hirasaki (Rice University)

 George J. Hirasaki had a 26-year career with Shell Development and Shell Oil Companies before joining the Chemical Engineering faculty at Rice University in 1993.
 At Shell, his research areas were reservoir simulation, enhanced oil recovery, and formation evaluation.
-At Rice, his research interests are in NMR well logging, reservoir wettability, surfactant enhanced oil recovery, foam mobility control, gas hydrate recovery, asphaltene deposition, and emulsion separation.
-He received the SPELester Uren Award in 1989.
-He was named an Improved Oil Recovery Pioneer at the 1998 SPE/DOE IOR Symposium.
+At Rice University, his research interests are in NMR well logging, reservoir wettability, surfactant enhanced oil recovery, foam mobility control, emulsion separation, and proppant transport in hydraulic fracturing.
+He received the SPE Lester Uren Award in 1989.
+He was named an Improved Oil Recovery Pioneer at the 1998 SPE/DOE IOR symposium.
 In 2016 he was awarded the Offshore Technology Conference Heritage Award and the Lucas Medal from the SPE/AIME.
 He was the 1999 recipient of the Society of Core Analysts Technical Achievement Award.
 He is a member of the National Academy of Engineering and The Academy of Medicine, Engineering, and Science of Texas (TAMEST).

 Dr. S. Masalmeh (Shell)

-Shehadeh Masalmeh is currently working as an EOR and SCAL Expert with ADNOC.
-Previously, he worked as a principal EOR reservoir engineer at Shell Technology Oman.
-Masalmeh holds a PhD in Physics from Leiden University and joined Shell in 1997, where he worked in the SCAL team and then had several international assignments.
+Shehadeh Masalmeh is currently working as the EOR and SCAL Expert with ADNOC.
+Previously, he worked as a senior advisor reservoir engineer in ADNOC and a principal EOR reservoir engineer at Shell Technology Oman.
+Masalmeh holds a PhD in Physics from Leiden University and joined Shell in 1997 where he worked in the SCAL team and then had several international assignments.
 His research interests include fluid flow in porous media, wettability, hysteresis, chemical and gas EOR.
-Masalmeh has authored and co-authored more than 60 papers for symposiums and journals and he holds several patents.
+Masalmeh has authored and co-authored more than 70 papers for symposiums and journals and holds several patents.
 Masalmeh is Shell principal technical expert in SCAL and subject matter expert in EOR.
 Masalmeh is the recipient of the 2015 SPE Regional Reservoir Description and Dynamics Award.

 Prof. W.R.
 Rossen (Delft University of Technology)

-William R. Rossen is Professor in Reservoir Engineering in the Department of Geoscience and Engineering, Delft University of Technology.
-He has more than 120 journal publications and has delivered invited lectures and taught courses worldwide.
-Prof. Rossen’s current research focuses on the use of foams for diverting fluid flow in porous media and sweep improvement in EOR.
+William R. Rossen is professor of reservoir engineering in the Department of Geoscience and Engineering, Delft University of Technology.
+He has more than 100 journal publications and has delivered invited lectures and taught courses worldwide.
+Prof. Rossen’s research focuses on the use of foams for diverting fluid flow in porous media and sweep improvement in EOR and network modeling of flow in porous media, including fracture networks.
 Prof. Rossen was named Best Instructor at Delft University of Technology in 2011.
-In 2012 he was named an IOR Pioneer at the SPE/DOE Symposium on Improved Oil Recovery, Tulsa, OK, USA.
-He is a Distinguished Member of SPE.
+In 2012 he was named an IOR.

 Registration and fee